A Comprehensive Study on Large Language Models for Mutation Testing: Threats to Validity

 The different experimental settings may also threaten the validity of our results.
-To address this threat, we elaborately explore the impacts of prompts, context length, few-shot examples, and mutation numbers on the performance of LLMs.
+To address the threat, we explore the impacts of prompt design, context length, few-shot examples, and mutant numbers on the performance of LLMs.
 The results show that different settings are highly similar.
+One potential threat to validity is that the metrics used in this study may not fully reflect the actual bug detection in practice.
+Our evaluation is conducted on the fixed versions of programs, rather than the faulty versions where real-world testing would typically be applied, which may introduce potential differences.
+In other words, our study operates under the \textit{clean program assumption}, which may not fully capture the dynamics of bug detection in practical scenarios.
+However, to mitigate this threat, we use the widely adopted Defects4J 2.0 dataset, which consists of real bugs from well-maintained open-source projects, ensuring the relevance of our findings to real bugs.

-The subjective nature of human decisions in labeling for equivalent mutations and non-compilation errors is another potential threat.
-To mitigate this threat, we follow a rigorous annotation process where two co-authors independently annotated each mutation.
-The final Cohen’s Kappa coefficient indicates a relatively high level of agreement between the two annotators.
+The subjective nature of human decisions in labeling for equivalent mutants, non-compilation errors, and surviving mutants is another potential threat.
+To mitigate this threat, we follow a rigorous annotation process where two co-authors independently annotated each mutant.
+The final Cohen’s Kappa coefficient indicates a relatively high level of agreement between the two authors.